LucasColas/AI-Ultimate-Tic-Tac-Toe/README.md

 ### Play versus an AI

 If you want to play against my AI.
-My AI is Minimax/ Download the folder **```Human Vs Minimax```** And run **```UTTT.py```**
+My AI is Minimax.
+Download the folder **```Human Vs Minimax```** And run **```UTTT.py```**

+#### Don't forget
+Don't forget to keep all files and assets in the same folder.